132nd-etcher/EASI/docs/mod_creation.md

 The `meta` folder contains the `metadata` of all mods.

 Metadata
-:   Merriam-Webster defines the term "metadata" as "data that provides information about other data"[^1].
+:   Merriam-Webster defines the term "metadata" as "data that provides information about other data".
 In the context of EASI, the primary "data" would be the mod itself: the textures, the *.lua files, the readme, etc. The "metadata" would be the file that contains the mod name, the list of files to download, and where to install them.

 All `metadata` files are stored in a [Git][git] repository.